Storytelling with Numbers explores the foundations of financial reporting.

 Let’s stop for a moment to think about our audience.
 Is it the first time you are addressing them?
 How much do they already know about the subject of your report?
 What is their financial literacy level?

-We stumbled across an interesting article recently that summed this up nicely.
+We stumbled across an interesting Harvard Business Article recently that summed this up nicely.
 So here is how we see the different audiences:

 This can be the small business owners needing to understand their business better.
 Or the Board Member representing the membership base with the social cause at his/her core.